Electric Skillet Temperature Guide

 Whether you are a home cook who enjoys the ease of an electric skillet (aka. electric frying pan), or you are in search of the perfect cookware for your next camping trip, tailgate, or other outdoor outings, an electric skillet provides lots of versatility when it comes to cooking.
 In fact, they can be used similarly to a traditional skillet to prepare many of your favorite foods, including pancakes, bacon, hamburgers, and steaks, to golden perfection, provided you know the correct temperature settings, which this electric skillet temperature guide will help you with.

 On some models, the electric skillet temperature settings may be low, medium, and high, while other models have a degree Fahrenheit temperature control setting.
 Some also include a notification light to indicate when the appliance has reached the desired temperature as well as a time control to signal when cooking has ended.
+Keep in mind that the following are guidelines and each different electric pan model may vary.
 However, the basic electric frying pan temperature settings are as follows:

 What is Medium Heat on an Electric Skillet?

 Many recipes for an electric skillet require a medium heat setting.
 However, given the various electric skillet cooking temperatures available, it may be difficult to know for sure which setting is medium.

 Provided you are using a skillet with a Fahrenheit setting, the medium setting is usually around 300 degrees Fahrenheit on most models, while the medium-high setting is between 350 to 375 degrees Fahrenheit.
 Low heat is 200°F or simmer (some electric skillets have a minimum temperature of 250°F which would be the low setting in that case) and high heat is 400°F or higher.
 Looking through the product manual for your particular model can be helpful.

 What Temperature for Pancakes?